A Comprehensive Guide to Generator Safety

 Understanding and practicing generator safety is as crucial as having a generator during hurricane season.
 As we brace ourselves against the winds, let’s also shield ourselves from avoidable accidents.

-We can magnify this impact by sharing these tips within our communities.
+We can magnify this impact by sharing these generator safety tips within our communities.
 Knowledge, after all, is the most powerful tool we have.
 So, let’s make safety our shared language this hurricane season.

 Looking for more insights and guidelines on staying safe at work?
 We encourage you to explore our wealth of safety resources and safety videos.